rust-lang/rust/text/0000-north-star.md

 The north star RFC development happens during the month of September, starting September 1 and ending by October 1.
-This means that an RFC must be ready for RFC by the last week of September.
-We choose september for two reasons: it is the final month of a calendar quarter, allowing the beginning of the years work to commence at the beginning of calendar Q4; we choose Q4 because it is the traditional conference season and allows us opportunities to talk publicly about
+This means that an RFC must be ready for FCP by the last week of September.
+We choose September for two reasons: it is the final month of a calendar quarter, allowing the beginning of the years work to commence at the beginning of calendar Q4; we choose Q4 because it is the traditional conference season and allows us opportunities to talk publicly about